Ffestiniog Railway: The Llyn Ystradau Deviation

-Between 1965 and 1978, the Ffestiniog Railway Deviation, a 2+1/2 mi long diversionary route, was constructed between Dduallt and Tanygrisiau in order to avoid the Ffestiniog hydro-electric power station and its reservoir (Llyn Ystradau).
+Between 1965 and 1978, the Ffestiniog Railway Deviation, a 2+1/2 mi long diversionary route, was constructed between Dduallt and Tanygrisiau to avoid the Ffestiniog hydro-electric power station and its reservoir (Llyn Ystradau).
 The Deviation (this is the conventional name for such railway works) was built mostly by volunteers.
-At the southern end is the spectacular Dduallt spiral formation (unique on a public railway in the United Kingdom).
+At the southern end is the Dduallt spiral formation which is unique on a public railway in the United Kingdom.
 Including a bridge, it was constructed entirely by volunteers, and gains an initial height rise of 35 ft in order (after a further 1 mile of new volunteer-built railway and a new tunnel) to clear the flooded track bed north of the former Moelwyn tunnel, which is plugged near its usually-submerged northern end.
 Between Dduallt and the old tunnel, parts of the old railway formation can be clearly seen below the new route.

 The new 310 yd tunnel was constructed between 1975 and 1977 by three Cornish tin mining engineers with a small team of employees.
 It had to be blasted through a granite spur of the Moelwyn mountain.
 The tunnel plant included stone crushing and grading equipment, which produced track ballast and other aggregates from the spoil for use on the railway.
 Before it opened to rail traffic, the new tunnel had to be lined throughout its length with liquid cement reinforced with steel mesh in a process called 'shotcreting'.

 From 26 May 1975, and over two summers, a pull and push service, officially called The Shuttle, powered by diesel locomotive Moel Hebog with carriage 110, was operated from Dduallt to Gelliwiog, to enable tourists to experience the Deviation route before the new Moelwyn Tunnel was opened.

 North of the new tunnel is a long stretch of track along the west bank of the new reservoir.
 On 25 June 1977, full-length passenger trains first ran from Dduallt through the new tunnel to a now-dismantled temporary terminus known as Llyn Ystradau.
 That station was alongside Llyn Ystradau but, because it was on Central Electricity Generating Board land without public access, passengers could not leave the station other than by train.

 The remaining section included some specialised engineering work at its summit (668 ft) where the new line passes over the power station pipelines.
 This was followed by two public road crossings with automatic signalling, on the FR's only reverse or down gradient, to rejoin the old route in Tanygrisiau station (640 ft), which was reopened on 24 June 1978.

-The largely volunteer group building the Deviation was officially called the Civil Engineering Group, but its members were popularly known (and are still remembered) as the Deviationists, who completed an enormous task over 13 years.
+The largely volunteer group building the Deviation was officially called the Civil Engineering Group, but its members were popularly known (and are still remembered) as the "Deviationists", who completed an enormous task over 13 years.